SunnyRT/AR_main/main/README.md

-# OpenGL examples with PyOpenGL and Pygame
+# AR registration with PyOpenGL and Pygame
-The OpenGL examples are based on book *"Developing Graphics Frameworks with Python and OpenGL"* by Lee Stemkoski and Michael Pascale published by CRC Press in 2021.
+The work is based on book *"Developing Graphics Frameworks with Python and OpenGL"* by Lee Stemkoski and Michael Pascale published by CRC Press in 2021.

 The environment was Python 3.9.19 with the following packages: